 And for those who like e-everything or have no privacy concerns, Tomra does offer an app with e-vouchers and PayPal/bank account payments.
 The choice is up to you.
 Check Tomra FAQ page for more information.

 At the moment, Tomra has only 10 locations in Queensland (though hundreds in NSW), but the number of refund points and centres is promised to grow as the scheme rolls out and more people are using it.

 About the Container Deposit / Refund Scheme

 Queenslanders consume nearly 3 billion beverage containers every year.
-Unfortunately, these containers are amongst the most littered items due to some irresponsible people simply dropping their rubbish while walking, shopping, driving, spending time in parks, beaches or sport fields.
-As these containers can be easily recycled instead of turning into unsightly mess or harming the environment, the container refund scheme creates an incentive to collect and return containers for recycling, thus helping to reduce litter, landfill waste and pollution, and increase recycling rate.
+Unfortunately, these containers are amongst the most littered items due to some irresponsible people simply dropping their rubbish while walking, shopping, driving, or spending time in parks, beaches and sport fields.
+As these containers can be easily recycled instead of turning into unsightly mess and harming the environment, the container refund scheme creates an incentive to collect and return containers for recycling, thus helping to reduce litter, landfill waste and pollution, and increase the recycling rate.

 If the drinks you buy come in containers not eligible for a refund — simply put them into your normal recycling bin.
 Don't feel worse off.
 This means you are not paying the extra 10 cents when purchasing your drinks.
-It also means that people who normally consume this type of drinks are generally unlikely to litter.
+It also means that people who normally consume these types of drinks are generally unlikely to litter.
 So you are amongst the good lot ;)

 If any information on this page is out of date, please do let me know.